Theories of Skills Assessment in ESL

 Disadvantages of Assessments

 The system of monitoring and grading students is currently imperfect and has several disadvantages, such as insufficient consideration of the age and individual characteristics of each student individually the dominance of quantitative forms of evaluation.
-Moreover, the distinction between irregular and episodic assessment, high subjectivity in grading, and psychological discomfort of students during control.
-Furthermore, the disadvantages include a limited range of ratings, the division of reviews into positive and negative, and the lack of a mechanism for objective summation of ratings (Brown and Abeywickrama, 2019).
+Additionally, the difference between episodic and irregular assessment, the significant degree of subjectivity in grading, and the psychological pain experienced by students during control.
+A restricted rating range, the separation of reviews into positive and negative, and the absence of a system for an impartial rating summarization are other drawbacks (Brown and Abeywickrama, 2019).
 Optimization of monitoring and evaluation of the results of students’ learning activities directly depends on the teacher’s understanding of the ratio of mechanical memorization and meaningful assimilation in the learning process.

 Portfolio Tool Advantage Comparing to Other Practices